itheaks/hacktech/README.md

 # Hacktech Christ University
-A Hackathon based on Machine Learning conducted by Christ University.
+A Hackathon based on Machine Learning conducted by Christ University